 Short-Term Psychological Effects of Ecstasy

 Some individuals take ecstasy for the psychological side effects.
 Once again, however, not all of them are pleasant or desirable.
-A feeling of euphoria originally led ecstasy to the forefront of American culture in the Seventies.
+A feeling of euphoria originally led ecstasy to the forefront of American culture in the late 1970s.
+This short-term feeling of happiness, though, can quickly escalate into anxiety and paranoia.

 Symptoms of an Ecstasy Overdose